The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Abstract

 \section{Abstract}

-The supplementary material contains 6 appendices with additional results and some omitted proofs.
+The supplementary material contains 7 appendices with additional results and some omitted proofs.
+Appendix \ref{sec:notation} introduces some notation.
 Appendix \ref{sec:df} includes a brief review of differential geometry.
 Appendix \ref{app:B} gathers the proofs of the key mathematical results in Appendix \ref{sec:theory1}.
 Appendix \ref{app:C} provides sufficient conditions for the $\mu$-Donsker properties in Section \ref{sec:theory2}.
 Appendix \ref{sec:discrete} extends the theoretical analysis to include discrete covariates.
-Appendices \ref{subset:numerical} and \ref{sec:mortgage} report the results of 3 numerical simulations and the empirical application to the effect of race on mortgage denials, respectively.
+Appendices \ref{subset:numerical} and \ref{sec:mortgage} report the results of 3 numerical simulations and an empirical application to the effect of race on mortgage denials, respectively.